 As you can see, The Medicaid Asset Protection Trust can be a highly effective asset preservation tool.
-It is also highly complex, and must be discussed with, and designed and drafted by a certified and experienced Florida elder law attorney.
-Contact the Karp Law Firm for assistance.
+It is also highly complex, and must be discussed with, and designed and drafted by, a certified and experienced Florida elder law attorney.

 Learn More About our Long-Term Care, Medicaid Benefits, and Veteran Benefits Law Practice: